MariaAlonsoLeon/Matrix_Multiplication_Task1/README.md

    - Sparse Matrix Formats: CSR (Compressed Sparse Row), CSC (Compressed Sparse Column), and COO (Coordinate List)

    These algorithmic variations provided a more nuanced understanding of how Java can optimize matrix operations depending on the specific use case, especially in scenarios involving sparse matrices.
 This analysis enhanced the study by offering a broader perspective on performance optimization and resource management strategies.

-## Usage
-To sum up, you can use the project by following these steps.

-1. Open the appropriate IDE for the programming language you wish to test.
-2. Navigate to the respective folder and run the provided script or project.
-3. Use the Graphs Generator in the `Utils` folder to visualize the results from the benchmarking process.